saran-sankar/heart-disease-visualization/README.md

 # heart-disease-visualization

-Visualizing Data to Analyze the Causes of Heart Disease.
+Visualizing Data to Analyze the Hypothesized Causes of Heart Disease.